 Forget everything you've seen on Emily in Paris.
 If you want to see the real Paris, watch documentaries by Alice Diop.
-The French filmmaker is best known for her portraits of French society, including Nous (We), a film that follows the immigrant, mainly Black, community living in the suburbs of Paris, which was released in 2021.
+The French filmmaker is best known for her portraits of French society, including Nous (We), a film that follows immigrants, and mainly Black immigrants, living in the suburbs of Paris.

-As Diop tells A.frame about the film: "What made shooting Nous so fun to make [was] that it carries a variety of documentary styles—I was influenced by the shooting of Frederick Wiseman, the distortion of sound and image in Marguerite Duras' films, the sensuality that Claire Denis uses and the rigorous framing from Maurice Pialat.
+"What made shooting Nous so fun to make [was] that it carries a variety of documentary styles," Diop says.
+"I was influenced by the shooting of Frederick Wiseman, the distortion of sound and image in Marguerite Duras' films, the sensuality that Claire Denis uses and the rigorous framing from Maurice Pialat.
 All are present in Nous."

 Below, she breaks down five of the films she has enjoyed the most as a viewer, for A.frame.
 "These are the five films I always come back to the most," she says.

 Directed by: Claire Denis

 One film that I always come back to, and often talk about in press interviews, is a film by Claire Denis, who I love on a personal level and artistic level.
 That film is 35 Shots of Rum.
 It's the film that marked me the most deeply in my life, as a filmmaker.
 It's the film that really made me trust mise-en-scène, direction, as something that allows you to say political things as a filmmaker.
 Sensuality in Claire Denis' films is so important.
 She does things that allow you to be sensually political and politically sensual.

 Directed by: Chantal Akerman